faasm/faasm/README.md

 ### Toolchain

-Faasm does not support Emscripten, instead we focus on the LLVM/ clang toolchain.
+Faasm currently does not support wasm compiled with Emscripten.
+Instead we focus on the LLVM/ clang toolchain.
 This is all built as part of the [WebAssembly waterfall](https://github.com/WebAssembly/waterfall).
 This will build things like clang, lld, musl etc. and is a submodule of this project.

 A tarball of the toolchain is held on S3 and can be downloaded with the `download_toolchain.py` script.

 To build the full toolchain (LLVM, Clang, compile-rt, musl), you can use the make target.
-Note that this takes **ages** as it's compiling everything from scratch (it also requires subversion to be installed):
+Note that this takes **ages** as it's compiling everything from scratch (it also requires subversion to be installed amongst other things):

 ```
 make setup-tools
 ```

-This is currently required as LLVM wasm support is only experimental.
+This compilation from scratch is required as LLVM wasm support is only experimental.
 In future it may be bundled with LLVM/ clang normally.

-If you want to update the tarball of the toolchain once it's built, you can run the following, then upload to S3:
+If you want to update the tarball of the toolchain once it's built, you can run the following:

 ```
 make tar-tools